MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-subscription-churn.md

    - **Prediction name:** The name of the prediction provided when creating it.
    - **Prediction type:** The type of model used for the prediction
    - **Output entity:** Name of the entity to store the output of the prediction.
 You can find an entity with this name on **Data** > **Entities**.
+       - Note: In the output entity, "ChurnScore" is the predicted probability of churn and “IsChurn” is a binary label based on the “ChurnScore” with 0.5 threshold.
+The threshold might be too high or too low and not applicable to your actual use scenario.
+You can go to “Segments” to create a new high risk segment based on custom threshold.
    - **Predicted field:** This field is populated only for some types of predictions, and isn't used in subscription churn prediction.
    - **Status:** The current status of the prediction's run.
         - **Queued:** The prediction is currently waiting for other processes to run.